danielmoder/tinySearchEngine/querier/README.md

 (see indexer for more info)
 3. Query cannot be longer than 199 characters.
 Any characters beyond the 199th will be ignored.
+4. The query cannot contain non-alphabetic characters, cannot begin or end with 'and'/'or', and cannot contain adjacent 'and'/'or's

 ---
 #### "Non-assumptions"